bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 And then that's what gets pushed back to the nodes and gossip throughout the network.

-## Bitcoin Transactions and Verification
+## Pool Payout Formats

 There's a lot of different payout mechanisms for pools.
 The two main ones that are used are `PPLNS`, which is pay per last number of shares, and `FPPS`, which is full pay per share.
 The basic difference is that in `PPLNS`, which for example is what Braiins uses, or formerly the Slush Pool, you're paid when the pool finds a block.

+## PPLNS: Pay Per Last N Shares

-So, whenever the pool finds a block, there is a last number of shares that were issued prior to finding that block that then goes to the miners based on the work that they contributed for finding that specific block.
+Whenever the pool finds a block, there is a last number of shares that were issued prior to finding that block that then goes to the miners based on the work that they contributed for finding that specific block.
 Part of the reason for how they do the last number of shares is to avoid switching between different pools, so that you only are rewarded if you are mining on the block within that time period when the block was found.

+## FPPS: Full Pay Per Share

 At `FPPS`, you're guaranteed, basically, if the mining pool doesn't run out of money, to get paid per share.
 So for whatever amount of shares you produce in that day, you will be paid out of their liquidity pool for the shares that you produce or you contribute to the pool that day.
 So it's independently of whether that pool finds blocks or not.

+## Understanding Payout Risks

-So that obviously begs the question, well, what happens if the mining pool doesn't find any blocks in the day, or over two days, or three days, or what have you, then how do you pay out of the `FPPS` pool?
+That obviously begs the question, well, what happens if the mining pool doesn't find any blocks in the day, or over two days, or three days, or what have you, then how do you pay out of the `FPPS` pool?
 Well, that is basically the risk of running an `FPPS` pool, is that you could potentially be having to pay out your miners, but not be bringing in enough Bitcoin to issue those payments.
 Whereas in PPL&S, you basically push that risk onto the miner.
 So you could be going days where the pool doesn't find any blocks, but the pool is only paying when they find blocks.
 So the pool itself doesn't actually take on that risk.
 Instead, the miners have to take on the risk of potentially not getting paid for multiple days.

+## Instances of Mining Pool Risks

 *[Audience]:  Has there been any cases of a mining pool running out? *